Why Don't My Landing Pages Convert?

-Even the most organized and focused of us get lost deep in the throes of Reddit, Tumblr, and Instagram.
-When you're done scrolling for hours on a social network, you're skipping merrily through blogs, articles, videos, ebooks, tutorials, and on and on and on.
-We're all so used to being stimulated that this process goes on non-stop.
-You spend your days and nights on your phone or computer.
+Even the most organized and focused of us can get lost deep in the throes of Reddit, Tumblr, and Instagram.
+When you're done scrolling for hours on a social network, you find yourself skipping merrily through blogs, articles, videos, ebooks, tutorials, and on and on and on.
+We're all so used to being stimulated, spending our days and nights on our phones and computers, that this process goes on non-stop.

 There's just a lot to digest out there, so attention spans dart in a million different directions.
 This chaotic reality is the landscape you have to navigate as a content creator, business owner, or marketer.
-It's a frustrating time for anyone trying to build an audience (no matter your end-goal).
+It's a frustrating time for anyone trying to build an audience (regardless of your end-goal).

-It can feel impossible to get in front of the right people in all that noise.
-When you need site visitors and readers, shoppers, and more, attention is gold.
+It can feel impossible to get your content in front of the right people amid all the noise.
+When you need site visitors and readers, attention is gold.
 When you need conversions, focus is platinum.

 The answer rests in a commonly used marketing tool.
 To get the conversions you want, build an impeccable landing page, and make your leads pay attention.